imindMan/Hackscript-pro-lang/README.md

 # Hackscript

-HackScript is a Turing-based, estoric-style, the "easy Malbolge", and high-level programming language
+HackScript is a Turing-based, esoteric-style, the "easy Malbolge", and high-level programming language

 # Version